athoune/Presentations/01_apache/index.md

 Keep some memories for the OS and other services.

-Cross fingers for not be CPU bound.
+Cross fingers in hope not to be CPU bound.

 !SLIDE

 # Apache forks #

-Apache pick in its pool of workers for PHP content or static content.
+Apache picks in its pool of workers for PHP content or static content.

 Forked workers is not good for static contents.

-You are burning workers just for waiting your hard drive?
+Are you burning workers just for waiting after your hard drive?